j1rie/IRMP_STM32/README.md

 Alexander Grothe for integration into yaVDR and much help with difficult questions.
 [7]
 Helmut Emmerich for selling ready-to-use receiver sets and user support.
 [8]
 Claus Muus for integration into MLD.
 [9]
+Bernd Juraschek for vdr-plugin-statusleds, which was the base for vdr-plugin-statusleds2irmphidkbd.
+[10]
-All Users for questions, feature requests, feedback and ideas
+All Users for questions, feature requests, feedback and ideas.

 [1] https://www.mikrocontroller.net/articles/IRMP
 [2] http://mikrocontroller.bplaced.net/wordpress/?page_id=744